Are you guilty of misjudging?

 3. Create Memories

 Making judgments is something that we all do every day.
 Leaders have a moral responsibility to ensure that they judge fairly.
 Often, leaders may have limited information and may have to make an immediate decision.
-It is during these times that leaders must make sure that they do not allow personal bias or stereotypes cloud their judgment.
+It is during these times that leaders must make sure they do not allow personal bias or stereotypes cloud their judgment.

-Leaders must also consider what is good for the organization as a whole and not only on how leadership may personally benefit.
+Leaders must also consider what is good for the organization and not only on how leadership may benefit personally.
 When leadership considers whether a decision is congruent with the company’s vision and mission, the organization wins.